Battle of Camden

 A monument on the battle site marks the spot where Revolutionary War Hero, Johannes Baron de Kalb, was mortally wounded.

-Battle of Camden Site Tour was developed to help visitors follow in the footsteps of the American and British armies who clashed here that hot summer night.
-The following audio files correspond with wayfinding signs at the Battlefield.
+This audio tour was developed to help visitors follow in the footsteps of the American and British armies who clashed here that hot summer night.
+Listen to battle stories and contemporaneous commentary as you explore the wayfinding signs at the Battlefield.

 - Stop 1 - Kiosk